 Speyer

-rathaus in 1933 bedecked with the old Wilhelmine and Nazi flags and today with the red ensign from my bike.
+The rathaus in 1933 bedecked with the old Wilhelmine and Nazi flags and today with the red ensign from my bike.
 In the early summer of 1919, there had been attempted a coup in Speyer for an autonomous Palatinate which ended up failing miserably, mainly due to the resistance of the Deputy District President Friedrich von Chlingensperg auf Berg.
 In 1930 the French occupation forces withdrew.
 When the Nazis too power Speyer had initially belonged to the "Gau Rheinpfalz", which was merged with the Saarland to form the Gau Saar-Pfalz in 1935.
 The administrative seat of the district was in Neustadt, which thus outstripped the Bavarian state seat of government Speyer in importance during the Nazi era.

 The Speyer synagogue on Heydenreichstrasse was burned down in the November pogroms on November 9, 1938 and demolished shortly afterwards.
-Over an hundred Jews from Speyer and the surrounding area who were no longer able to escape were killed.
+Over an hundred Jews from Speyer and the surrounding area who were no longer able to escape were killed

 Resistance to the Nazis was attempted by the Speyer Comradeship group around the Speyer Social Democrat Jakob Schultheis and his wife Emma.